Ph.D. Student, Department of Plant Biology

 Today C4 grass species are responsible for a large majority of the world’s food production.
 Understanding the response of C4 crops to environmental stress is a first step towards adapting agriculture to extreme weather.
 Metabolomic profiling, the identification and quantification of diverse plant metabolites, offers an ideal platform for understanding the biochemical responses of plants to environmental stress, and compliments other physiological and molecular analysis.
 My dissertation aims to quantify changes in metabolite profiles of agronomically important C4 grasses in response to 1) elevated temperature and [CO2]; and 2) elevated ozone.

 Kirpich A, Ainsworth EA, Wedow JM, Newman JRB, Michailidis G, McIntyre LM.
-(2018) Variable selection in 'omics data: a practical evaluation of two different paradigms.
-PlosOne, under review.
+(2018) Variable selection in omics data: a practical evaluation of small sample sizes..
+PLoS ONE 13, e0197910.

 AWARDS and HONORS

 2017 Francis M. and Harlie M. Clark Research Support Grant